Variations for Flute and Piano in E major (Chopin): Authorship

 Despite these issues, strong evidence points to Chopin's involvement.
 The manuscript's clear provenance from Chopin's inner circle and historical accounts from Hoesick provide a firm external link; the most compelling musical evidence is found in the minor-key variation, which stands apart from the rest of the work with its distinctly "Chopinesque" lyrical and harmonic traits.
-Crucially, the manuscript contains pencil corrections of errors, but these are found only in the piano part of this specific minor-key variation.
+The manuscript contains pencil corrections of errors, but these are found only in the piano part of this specific minor-key variation.
 The manner of these corrections is consistent with how Chopin was known to mark up scores, suggesting he personally reviewed and amended this section.

 Based on this evidence, Ekier proposed a plausible scenario for the work's creation as a joint effort with Cichocki.
 Following a performance of La Cenerentola, Cichocki likely suggested the idea to Chopin.
 Chopin may have sketched the theme from memory and then composed the lyrical minor-key variation himself.
 Cichocki, using his expertise with the flute, would have written the other, more virtuosic variations but poorly adapted the piano accompaniment by simply repeating the theme's harmony, leading to the errors in the piano part.
 When Cichocki presented the finished manuscript, Chopin likely reviewed and corrected only his own contribution (the minor variation) which explains both the work's uneven quality and the localized nature of the corrections.
-This scenario is supported by the fact that the joint composition of variation sets was not unusual at the time, a famous example being Hexaméron.
+The joint composition of variation sets was not unusual at the time, a famous example being Hexaméron.
 Chopin himself documented a similar plan in a letter, writing of a collaboration with the violinist Josef Slavík on a set of variations on a theme by Beethoven "that we are writing together".
 In that instance, too, Chopin was tasked with composing the slow, lyrical variation.